CristianSoare/E-Portfolio-Two/README.md

   - Used free EmailJS API to receive emails to my personal email from website;

   - Provided support for search engine optimisation for higher indexing through Google’s search engine crawler;

+  - Used google analytics to track website performance;